-KSA Description Lecture, Lab,

-or both

-1.9.2 Knowledge of the important elements that should be included in each Lecture

-behavior modification session.

-1.9.6 Lecture

-increase their physical activity.

-1.9.9 Ability to coach clients to set achievable goals and overcome obstacles Lecture

-through a variety of methods (e.g., in person, phone and internet).
+KSA Description Lecture, Lab, or both 1.9.2 Knowledge of the important elements that should be included in each Lecture behavior modification session.
+1.9.6 Knowledge of approaches that may assist less motivated clients to Lecture increase their physical activity.
+1.9.9 Ability to coach clients to set achievable goals and overcome obstacles Lecture through a variety of methods (e.g., in person, phone and internet).